 What happens if you are subject to SDC?

-Unfortunately, if you are subject to SDC it means you are unable to claim tax relief on any subsistence or travel expenses.
-However, if you are a mobile worker, you may be able to claim some travel expenses for traveling between temporary worksites.
+Unfortunately, if you are subject to SDC (which will be true in most cases) it means you are unable to claim tax relief on any subsistence or travel expenses.
+In rare instances, mobile workers who pass an SDC test may be able to claim expenses – but the majority of umbrella companies do not offer this option.

 Why should you still consider using operating through an umbrella company?

-Whilst it is still true that contracting through a limited company is the best way to maximise your take home pay (depending on your personal circumstances) there are lots of benefits for contractors working through an umbrella company (depending on your chosen provider):
+Whilst it is still true that contracting through a limited company is the best way to maximise your take home pay (when you are able to operate outside IR35) there are plenty of benefits for contractors working through an umbrella company, depending on your chosen provider:

 - Free insurance – Professional Indemnity insurance, Public Liability insurance, and Employers Liability insurance

 - Access to employee benefits – Annual Leave, Maternity and Paternity Pay, Sick Pay

 - Minimal ongoing administration – you just have to submit your weekly timesheets to your umbrella company

 - Compliant umbrella companies will deduct the correct amount of tax and National Insurance Contributions